filetrust/glasswall-engineering-site/docs/products/cloud-sdk/security/security-base.md

 # Security Standards - AWS Benchmark

 The Glaswall Information Security team has ensured that our AWS premises are compliant with the CIS Amazon Web Services Foundations Benchmark.
 This is a document provided by CIS (Centre for Internet Security).
-CIS is s nonprofit organisation that harnesses the power of a global IT community to safeguard public and private organizations against cyber threats.
+CIS is a non-profit organisation that harnesses the power of a global IT community to safeguard public and private organizations against cyber threats.
 They are responsible for the CIS Controls® and CIS Benchmarks™, globally recognized best practices for securing IT systems and data.
 You can find more about CIS on this [link](https://www.cisecurity.org/about-us/).
 The AWS Benchmark document is a guidance for configuring security options for a subset of Amazon Web Services.

 The services included are:
 - AWS Identity and Access Management (IAM)